After deciding on a name for your website, the next step is choosing a domain registrar.

 Transparency is another feature that stands out regarding renewal pricing.
 Not every domain registrar offers the same pricing for both initial registration and renewals.
 We suggest checking out the fine print no matter which one you choose.
 The best domain name registrars make the process seamless without a pushy sales pitch.

-Hidden fees are the biggest source of complaints about domain registrars, especially the cheapest domain offerings.
+Hidden fees are a frequent source of frustration about domain registrars, especially the cheapest domain offerings.
 That’s why we suggest taking your time through the checkout process.
-Another annoying gotcha is the auto-renewal for your domain name registration.
+Another annoying pitfall is the auto-renewal for your domain name registration.
 Be sure to check if it’s turned on by default.
 Also, find out if the registrar reminds you before they run your credit card.
-We appreciate the domain name registrars that let users know 30 days, 15 days, and 5 days before the domain expires and they charge their card.
+We appreciate domain name registrars that let users know 30 days, 15 days, and 5 days before the domain expires and they charge your card.

 Migrate your site to Webflow